foomo/gocontentful/README.md

 - *logLevel* (int) is the debug level (see function above).
 Please note that LogDebug is very verbose and even logs when you request a field value but that is not set for the entry.
 - *debug* (bool) is the Contentful API client debug switch.
 If set to *true* it will log on stdout all the CURL calls to Contentful.
 This is extremely verbose and extremely valuable when something fails in a call to the API because it's the only way to see the REST API response.

+_NOTE:_ Gocontentful provides an offline version of the client that can load data from a JSON space export file (as exported by the _contentful_ CLI tool).
+This is the way you can write unit tests against your generated API that don't require to be online and the management of a safe API key storage.
+See function reference below

 ### Caching

 <pre><code>contentTypes := []string{"person", "pet"}